Depth Of Field in Photography

 There are two situations:

 When shooting macro or portrait, only the subject or person should be in focus.
 That is, a narrow or small depth-of-field.
 We can remove distractions by blurring out the unwanted objects in the frame.
-Large Depth of field, on the other hand, is used in landscape photography.
+Landscape photography demands for a large depth of field.
 So, choosing a DOF is related to the type of photography you are into.

 How do you control the Depth Of Field in Photography?